ibm-cloud-docs/account/iam-condition-properties.md

 | Not Equals Ignore Case | Negated case-insensitive string comparison.
 Boolean or number values are converted into a string before comparison.	 | is_teamlead NotEqualsIgnoreCase “TrUe” |
 | Contains               | If the attribute is an array of strings, numbers, or Booleans, `Contains` determines by using the comparator `Equals` if the value that is provided is part of the array in the login message.
 If the attribute is a single string instead, `Contains` determines whether the value that is provided is contained in the string attribute in the login message. | `group` contains “Admins” |
 | In                     | Short notation for multiple Equal operators.
 Compares the value in the login message attribute with the list of potential values in this rule.
 Boolean or numbers are converted to a string before comparison. | jobRole in [“Manager”,”Director”,”Team-Lead”] |
-{: caption="Table 1.
-Available operators for conditions" caption-side="top"}
+{: caption="Available operators for conditions" caption-side="top"}

 #### Example
 {: #example-values}